rrvt/RACES-Training/README.md

 ## Updates

+### Update 10/31/21

+Changed Resources (i.e. xxx.rc data) access so that it will work with a dll.
+Changed the logic in the About Box code.
+Some other library changes.
+Some corresponding changes in the application.

 ### Update 5/21/21

 Added a clear function to all database so that load may be performed multiple time with different